 All two-day course participants will receive a 180-page, full color, course workbook and a copy of the facilitator’s book, “Error Proof – How to Stop Daily Goofs for Good.”

 In this workshop, you will learn how to:

-Kevin McManus developed and teaches this course.
-He serves as Chief Excellence Officer for Great Systems! and has taught more than 400 courses as an international contract trainer for the TapRooT® root cause analysis process.
-During his thirty-eight plus years in the business world, he has served as an Industrial Engineer, Training Manager, Production Manager, Plant Manager, and Director of Quality.
+Kevin McManus serves as Chief Excellence Officer for Great Systems! and has taught more than 400 courses, over 15 years, as an international contract trainer for the TapRooT® root cause analysis process.
+During his almost forty years in the business world, Kevin has served as an Industrial Engineer, Training Manager, Production Manager, Plant Manager, and Director of Quality.
 He holds an undergraduate degree in Industrial Engineering and an MBA.
-He has served as a national Malcolm Baldrige Quality Award Examiner for eighteen years, and he is currently serving a three-year term on the national Judge’s Panel.
-He also writes the monthly performance improvement column for “Industrial and Systems Engineer” magazine, is an Institute of Industrial and Systems Engineering Fellow, and has been a member of IISE for thirty-eight years, His newest book, “The Ultimate Org Ergo Book – How to Build a Better Organization,” will be published in early 2019.
+Kevin has served as a national Malcolm Baldrige Performance Excellence Award Examiner for twenty years, and he is currently serving a three-year term on the national Baldrige Judge’s Panel.
+Kevin also writes the monthly performance improvement column for Industrial and Systems Engineer magazine, is an Institute of Industrial and Systems Engineering Fellow, and has been a member of IISE for thirty-nine years.
+His newest book, “The Ultimate Org Ergo Book – How to Build a Better Organization”, will be published in 2020.